PolyRocketMatt/KMT/README.md

 KMT is currently in very early alpha stages.
 Implementations, documentations, testing may change in the future.
 Please keep track of the changelog to see what has changed in the latest versions.

+## Goals

+The primary goal of KMT is to provide a modular library for mathematical operations in Kotlin.
+Also, KMT aims to provide users with a library that is easy to understand and use.

 ## Modules

 KMT is split into several modules, each of which can be used independently.
 Currently, the following modules